 In Laos it is common to receive an invitation card about one week or just a few days before the wedding date, almost no one gives out invitation cards long in advance.

 One invitation is usually intended for two people.
-You can take your friend, your partner or spouse.
+You can take your friend, your partner, spouse or anyone really .
 For weddings of close friends or relatives, it is normal for parents to take young kids to the wedding reception.

 It is a tradition to put some cash inside the invitation envelop and return it to the bride and groom.
 How much to put depends on who invites you, their family or social status, and where the reception is held.
 If you have no idea on the amount you should put, think if you ate in a place like that how much it would cost, that's the minimum amount you should put.